apjklab/apjklab.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Our paper on MetaRegNet: Metamorphic Image Registration Using Flow-Driven Residual Networks was accepted by MICCAI 2023 workshop CMMCA :sparkles:
+Our paper on MetaRegNet: Metamorphic Image Registration Using Flow-Driven Residual Networks was accepted by MICCAI 2023 workshop CMMCA.